cosmos/cosmos-sdk/docs/core/ocap.md

 When thinking about security, it is good to start with a specific threat model.
 Our threat model is the following:

-> We assume that a thriving ecosystem of Cosmos SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.
+> We assume that a thriving ecosystem of Cosmos-SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.

 The Cosmos SDK is designed to address this threat by being the foundation of an object capability system.